Housing in the United States: Construction and quality

 A wooden home is reconstructed following a wildfire in California.

 Wood framing is widely used in home construction in the United States, accounting for 90% of new houses in 2019.
 Concrete is used to build a foundation, usually with either a crawl space, or basement included.
 Interiors usually have drywall.
 Roofing often consists of asphalt shingles, although steel, and tile materials are also used.

 Wood-frame construction in the United States is more cost effective than masonry, in part because bricks typically must be shipped farther and labor costs are higher; however, it is perceived to be flimsy in comparison to typical European construction.
 The federal government and insurance agencies have tried to promote concrete-frame construction and other basic techniques for resisting extreme weather events, but with little success: a 2017 report by McKinsey concluded that "the productivity of construction remains stuck at the same level as 80 years ago".

-Increasingly, some property insurers will no longer offer home insurance policies in regions where houses are often destroyed by weather events such as wildfires or hurricanes.
+20th-century land use policies such as single-family zoning, along with federal financial incentives, promoted the suburban sprawl of housing into disaster-prone areas.
+In 1998, urban theorist Mike Davis recounted in Ecology of Fear how suburbs of Los Angeles such as Malibu, regularly assailed by wildfires, were offered a variety of federal tax incentives, low-interest loans, and temporary relaxations in building codes that allowed the suburbs to be repeatedly rebuilt in the same place and with largely the same methods that facilitated the fire destruction in the first place.
+In the 21st century, some property insurers will no longer offer home insurance policies in regions where houses are often destroyed by weather events such as wildfires or hurricanes.
+Attention on the disaster of suburban sprawl was renewed when a a series of wildfires in Los Angeles in January 2025 killed several dozen people, destroyed more than 10,000 homes, displaced more than 100,000 people, and were estimated to be the costliest wildfires in US history so far.

+A house burns in the 2025 Palisades Fire in California.

 The typical age of a home varies by state, with a national median of 39 years.
 A 2016 report by the Center for American Progress found that 30 million homes have health or safety hazards, such as problems with plumbing, natural gas, or heating; 6 million of these homes have structural problems.
 Structural failures in condominium or apartment buildings have resulted in catastrophic loss of life, as in the 2021 Surfside condominium collapse.
 Many of the 160,000 condominium buildings in the United States do not have sufficient funds to carry out major repairs.